 Christ said, “one jot or one tittle shall in no wise pass from the law,” (Matthew 5.18).
 The principle is that the smallest detail will always be there.
 In that sense, I’m explaining tittles, the smallest of the small when it comes to Biblical Hebrew roots and details.

 What I don’t want you to lose sight of is that God was NOT focusing on the tittles with Job and his friends.
 It was precisely the contrary God wanted them to look up at the heavens and see how puny they are (Psalms 8.3-4).
 And that’s what Job ultimately ended up doing.

 Evidence for God is in both the vastness and the detail.
 It’s in the entire Universe which is far, far, far, beyond the human eye and the Theory of Everything (harmonizing all the details of the four forces that hold the Universe together) which is far, far, far, beyond the human mind.Evidence for God is in both the vastness and the detail.
 It's in the entire Universe which is far, far, far, beyond the human eye and the 'Theory of Everything' which is far, far, far, beyond the human mind.
 Click To Tweet

 In your study, this week, step out from behind my electron microscope and get behind the telescope.
 Read the above Bible verses and the context around them and project it on a widescreen, on a dome-like in a Planetarium, get the big picture.
 See the Imax 360° awe.
 That’s what God had in mind when He spoke these words to Job.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Stephen Hawking: A Universe from Nothing.
+Please use the Social Network links just below to share this information from The Explanation, Stephen Hawking: A Universe from Nothing.
 Correct or Incorrect?